 There are a few reasons why your furnace won’t turn on, so make sure to check all of them.

 • Is the furnace switch off?
 Your furnace has a power switch found on or near it.
-Because this switch resembles a light switch, it’s easy to unintentionally turn it off.
+Since this switch resembles a light switch, it’s easy to accidentally turn it off.
 If it was off, it may take your furnace a few minutes to turn on.

 Estimated Repair Cost